tidyverse/tidyverse.org/content/learn.md

 * [Exploratory data analysis in R: case study](https://www.datacamp.com/courses/exploratory-data-analysis-in-r-case-study?tap_a=5644-dce66f&tap_s=213362-c9f98c) by David Robinson, hosted on DataCamp.
 This course brings ggplot2 and dplyr into action in an in-depth analysis of United Nations voting data.
 The course also introduces broom for tidying model output and the tidyr package for wrangling data into an explorable shape.

+## Quick Starter Guides

+* [Getting Started in R - Tidyverse Edition](https://github.com/saghirb/Getting-Started-in-R) by Saghir Bashir.
+A short introduction to R and the tidyverse.
+Great and quick way to learn some basics about the tidyverse.
+* [Tidyverse Case Study: Women in Parliament Data](https://github.com/saghirb/WiP-tidyverse) by Saghir Bashir.
+A short guide demonstrating dplyr, tidyr and ggplot2 packages using real-life data.

 ## Workshops

   * [Mastering the Tidyverse](https://www.jumpingrivers.com/courses/22_r-tidyverse) by Jumping Rivers.
 A one day crash course covering tidyverse fundamentals.
 The course is a mixture of lectures, short exercises and longer tutorial questions.
 During the day, we'll cover dplyr, tidy data, tibbles, dates/times and string manipulation.